Appreciate a classic beer style

 Robin Shepard

-Brewmaster Kirby Nelson (right) and Brewery President Carl Nolen.
+Brewmaster Kirby Nelson (left) and brewery president Carl Nolen.

 “I don’t think beers should be a fad,” says Kirby Nelson of Wisconsin Brewing.
 “There’s a reason that people love Oktoberfests.”
 Nelson has virtually owned this style in Wisconsin since the late 1980s.
 His new take on the old tradition is called Patron Saint.